HL7/terminology-fundamentals-ig/input/pagecontent/background.md

 to learn more about terminology across HL7, but it is not intended to provide implementation specific guidance, as other resources exist for that purpose.

-Terminology Fundamentals includes information from "Core Principles and Properties of HL7 Version 3 Models, Release 2" primarily from "Chapter 5: Coded Model Elements and their Vocabularies", but not limited to this chapter.
+Terminology Fundamentals includes information from "Core Principles and Properties of HL7 Version 3 Models, Release 2" primarily from "Chapter 5: Coded Model Elements and their Vocabularies", but is not limited to this chapter.
 While this retired specification (as of 2022) is focused on the HL7 Version 3 standard and the Reference Information Model (RIM), Terminology Fundamentals does not focus V3 specific references.
 HL7 has advanced significantly since the publication of "Core Principles and Properties of HL7 Version 3 Models, Release 2" and therefore the presentation of the material has been generalized for use by all HL7 implementers.
 However, the spirit of the original specification remains and provides the basis for this guide.